Six-Pack Summer

 "Six-Pack Summer" is a song co-written and recorded by American country music artist Phil Vassar.
 It was released in June 2001 as the fourth single from his album Phil Vassar.
 It peaked at number 9 on the U.S. Billboard Hot Country Singles & Tracks and at number 56 on the U.S. Billboard Hot 100.
 The song was written by Vassar, Tommy Rocco and Charlie Black.

 Content

 The song paints a vivid picture of summer joys such as barbecuing, suntanning and partying.

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, calling it "one of those tunes that will want to make you reach for a six-pack of your favorite beverage and just kick back with the sun on your face."
 She goes on to say that the song boasts a melody "as breezy as a day at the beach."

 Music video

-The music video was directed by Glen Rose, and features Vassar on his touring.
-It premiered on CMT on June 26, 2001.
+The music video was directed by Glen Rose, and was filmed at Percy Priest Lake in Nashville.
+It was released on June 26, 2001.